Multiple Sclerosis Centers of Excellence

 Improved Verbal Communication

-Music can also help patients improve their verbal communication skills.
+Music can also help people improve their verbal communication skills.
 Singing words that were otherwise difficult to recite has shown to aid in communication and verbal expression.
 For example, one might not be able to recite the words to “Happy Birthday,” let alone speak fluently, but as soon as the words are set to music, the words can come naturally.
 Singing can also help with the breath support, pronunciation, and timing needed for speech.

 Music therapy can help people with MS. It can help with depression, anxiety, memory, and other emotional issues.
 It also provides the physical benefits that come from staying active and moving.
 Healing through music, whether therapist-led or self-directed, can be an effective, low-risk, and low-cost endeavor.
 The cellist Jacqueline du Pré was able to maintain a meaningful career despite having MS. Everyone can learn from her example and from others who have used music to improve their quality of life and overall well-being.